Gioambra/Crud-operations/README.md

 3. You might have more than one copy of React in the same app

 the problem probably is reguarding Event.handler : https://it.reactjs.org/warnings/invalid-hook-call-warning.html..
 TODO FIX

+bypass Problem 1:

+to bypass problem 1, i fetch data directly in App.js and pass the data to new file ShowAllUserv2.

 steps TODO: